Choosing a point-of-view can be tricky. We hope this post will unlock the secrets.

 Yes, that is what I thought about Cheryl for a long time.
 Then one day….

 The story is told with “He, She, and they”.
-The story can be in past or present tense but is usually in past tense.
-The point-of-view character can be the protagonist, antagonist, a secondary character, or a narrator.
+The story can be in past or present tense but is usually past tense.
+The point-of-view character tells the story as if they are an outsider looking in.

 The Point-of-view person may or may not be a character in the story.